Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Related Work

-Recently Transformers have emerged as a groundbreaking architecture that disrupted Deep Learning (DL) research by demonstrating outstanding results.
+Recently Transformers have emerged as a groundbreaking architecture that disrupted deep learning research by demonstrating outstanding results.
 The use of attention mechanisms enables the effective modeling of complex, long-range dependencies within data sequences.
 The authors in \cite{vaswani2017attention} propose the groundbreaking DNN architecture of Transformers and demonstrate the remarkable results in natural language translation.
-Based on that, several studies \cite{khan2022transformers, brohan2022rt, islam2024comprehensive} have showcased the successes of the architecture in various fields such as computer vision, natural language processing, audio processing and robotics.
+Based on that, several studies \cite{khan2022transformers, brohan2022rt, islam2024comprehensive, yuan2025survey, shehzad2026graph} have showcased the successes of the architecture in various fields such as computer vision, natural language processing, audio processing and robotics.
+This progress also motivated the integration of Transformers with DRL, where sequence modeling and temporal credit assignment are critical~\cite{yuan2024transformer, hu2024transforming, li2023survey, agarwal2023transformers}.
+A notable example is the Decision Transformer of Chen et al.~\cite{chen2021decision}, which reformulates RL as a conditional sequence modeling problem and demonstrates strong performance in long-horizon and delayed-reward settings.

-In the field of next-generation communication networks, authors in~\cite{wang2022transformer} discuss how the strong representation capabilities of Transformers can be used in wireless network design.
-Particularly, they explore various solutions for massive Multiple-Input Multiple-Output (MIMO) beamforming and semantic communication problems.
-A recent work applies Transformers to automatic modulation classification~\cite{9779340}, showing improved accuracy at low signal-to-noise ratios (SNRs) and fewer model parameters compared to existing methods.
+In next-generation communication networks, Transformer-based methods have first been explored for physical-layer and radio optimization tasks.
+Specifically, the works in~\cite{wang2022transformer, raha2024advancing} discuss their strong representation capabilities in problems such as massive Multiple-Input Multiple-Output (MIMO) beamforming and semantic communications, while~\cite{9779340} applies Transformers to automatic modulation classification, improving accuracy at low Signal-to-Noise Ratios (SNRs) with fewer model parameters.
+Similarly,~\cite{9930825} proposes a temporal Transformer for real-time QoS prediction in heterogeneous Internet-of-Things (IoT) applications, utilizing the Attention mechanism to capture both short- and long-term traffic dependencies.
 A temporal Transformer was proposed for real-time QoS prediction in heterogeneous Internet of Things (IoT) applications~\cite{9930825}, leveraging attention mechanisms for both short- and long-term sequence dependencies.
 Evaluated on diverse IoT traffic datasets, the model demonstrated robust and accurate QoS metric predictions.
-The authors in~\cite{raha2024advancing} propose a beamforming approach for 6G mmWave networks, combining a lightweight Transformer-CNN hybrid with multimodal data to ensure consistent QoS in dynamic environments.
-The method outperformed state-of-the-art baselines in beam prediction accuracy, received power, and efficiency across diverse scenarios.
+Furthermore, a two-stage Vision Transformer (ViT) framework, MapViT, was introduced in~\cite{hsu2026mapvit} for real-time radio quality map estimation, showing high computational efficiency in dynamic environments.